grepeverything/Solana-Paper-Wallet-with-Staking/index.md

 ```

 **Write down the 12-word seed phrase** and store it securely.
 The `.json` file contains the private key—guard it carefully.
+**Note** Using the `--derivation-path` option without specifying a path defaults to the standard BIP44 derivation path m/44'/501'/0.
+This ensures easy recovery in popular software wallets.

 Clear the terminal: